Configure Zero Trust Network Access in Cloudflare for Teams

 - Create device enrollment rules and connect a device to Teams

-- Connect your private netowrk server to Cloudflare's edge using Cloudflare Tunnels
+- Connect your private network server to Cloudflare's edge using Cloudflare Tunnels

 - Create identity-aware network policies